 Our MSSM program offers graduate assistantships, teaching assistantships with an athletic department component, and internships with the only NCAA Division-II athletic program in Wisconsin.
-The Rangers compete in fourteen different varsity sports and will be joining the renowned Great Lakes Intercollegiate Athletic Conference (GLIAC) starting in fall 2018.
+The Rangers compete in fourteen different varsity sports and are a part of the renowned Great Lakes Intercollegiate Athletic Conference (GLIAC).

 Work directly with a full-time faculty member with sports industry experience who can help you choose classes and, more importantly, help you on your career path.

 Great Internship and Career Opportunities